shaunak-badani/To-do/README.md

 ## Contribution

-If you found this repo useful, star it.
+If you found this repo useful, please star it.